psmak3/OGspew/_posts/global/2015-05-13-global-jarjarsyndrome.md

 - 1999: DUI in Miami

-- 2006: removed from MAple Leafs game due to being drunk is disorderly
+- 2006: removed from Maple Leafs game due to being drunk is disorderly

 - 2008: charged with threatening to kill his wife